51enra/watercooler-manager/README.md

     }
  ```
 5. When you scroll down to the responses area, you should see a response code 201, which confirms that
-    the device was successfully added to the topology.
+    the device has been successfully added to the topology.
 In the terminal window showing the log of the watercooler
     device, you should see a line saying `Session admin@/X.X.X.X:Y authenticated`.
 For ``X.X.X.X``, it should show
     the IPv4 address as above and for `Y` a random port number.
 If this didn't work, the SDNC and the watercooler
     device cannot communicate for some reason.
 6. Go back to the browser window, scroll up to the GET request "GET - network-topology - topology" and repeat step 2.
     Select "application/json" in the dropdown field in the Responses section of the blue area (only
     for easier comparison with the response reproduced below; the xml response format is
     equivalent).
-Now, the response should be (with several more capabilities listed instead
+Now, the response should be (with several more capabilities listed in the place
-    of the ellipsis ``....``):
+    of ``....``):
     ```
     {
       "network-topology:topology": [